electerious/Ackee/docs/Get started.md

 - Set a username and password to protect your interface
 - Ensure that you're using the correct CORS headers by setting [`ACKEE_ALLOW_ORIGIN`](CORS%20headers.md#heroku-or-platforms-as-a-service-configuration).

+### 3. Updating Ackee

+Netlify adds a forked version of Ackee to your GitHub repositories.
+You can always [pull the newest code](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) from the original project.
+Pushing those changes to your repository will automatically deploy the new version of Ackee on Netlify.

 ## With Heroku

 ### 1. Deploy to Heroku